Frequently Asked Questions

 How long does it take to learn to paraglide?

-How much does a paraglider cost?
+How much does the paragliding gear cost?

+A new paragliding set (incl. wing, harness, helmet and reserve parachute) is available from US$3,500.
+I give my local students substantial discounts on equipment!
 After 300+ hours of exposure to sunlight, a wing may need to be replaced.
-Of course this varies with how you care for your wing.
-Harnesses should last almost indefinitely with good care.
-Good second-hand equipment may be available for less than half price, though it will have a shorter life-span.
+Of course this varies with how you take care of your wing.
+Harnesses should last for decades with good care.
+Good second-hand equipment may be available for less, though it will have a shorter life-span.

 How to get started?